lineality/Online_Voting_Using_One_Time_Pads/README.md

 ~ collapse diganostics
 ~ fittness dignognistics
 ~ information epidemilogy
+### psychology, anthropology, of STEM and project managment
+-

 # feasibility and infeasibility of plans and proposals
 - vapor ware